gwhitdev/colwynbay-hwb/README.md

 #### *Carousel*
 ![Carousel](docs/screenshots/carousel.png 'Carousel')

-The image carousel showcases some of the events and activities that take plan around the Hwb.
+The image carousel showcases to the user some of the events and activities that take plan around the Hwb.
 The carousel is operated by using the 'left' and 'right' arrow buttons located either side of the carousel feature.

 #### *Latest News*
-![Latest News section](docs/screenshots/latest-news.png 'Latest News') The Latest News section provides important and exciting updates that the Hwb and its people would like to share.
+![Latest News section](docs/screenshots/latest-news.png 'Latest News')

+The Latest News section provides the user with important and exciting updates that the Hwb and its people would like to share.
 The news is presented in a card format.
 The cards are responsive for different viewport sizes and presents more or less cards to fit the screen.

 #### *Foodbank information*
 ![Foodank information](docs/screenshots/foodbank.png 'Foodbank information')

-The Foodbank section gives general information about how to access the foodbank and signposts the user to the contact form for further information or questions.
+The Foodbank section gives general information to the user about how to access the foodbank and signposts the user to the contact form for further information or questions.

 #### *Donations information*
-![Donations information](docs/screenshots/donations.png 'Donations information') The donations section presents high level information about the types of donations that the Hwb can accept and how people can provide them with signposting links to the contact form for more information.
+![Donations information](docs/screenshots/donations.png 'Donations information')

+The donations section presents high level information about the types of donations that the Hwb can accept and how people can provide them with signposting links to the contact form for more information.